 Mr Lee is specialised in English whilst at university.
-He has also worked as an external Key Stage One moderator.
-This has included working with the local authority to help other schools with their writing and reading.
+He is also an external Key Stage One moderator and works with the local authority to help other schools with their writing and reading.

 Our Teachers and LSAs

 We constantly monitor and reflect on our skills and how we teach our children.